 Algebra I prepares students for post-secondary school, the work force, and life in the information age.
 Designed for self-directed learners, it combines manipulatives, technology, and hands-on activities to explore increasingly difficult mathematical content.
 Content topics include writing, solving, graphing, creating equations and inequalities, interpreting and using functions to model a variety of situations, and data analysis and probability.
 Formal proof and abstract concepts are a focal point of the course in preparation for higher level mathematics.
-Honors Algebra I Recommendation: Grade of 80% 2.5 or higher in Eighth-Grade Math 1 credit/full year Grade 9
+Honors Algebra I Recommendation: 2.7/B or higher in Eighth-Grade Math 1 credit/full year Grade 9